CERSGIS/Lacuna_Reference_Dataset/README.md

 1. Training and Capacity Building
    - CERSGIS, in collaboration with SERVIR and WRI, conducted a training-of-trainers workshop.
    - 30+ university students and local youth were trained in satellite image interpretation and field data collection.
-   - Tools used included Collect Earth Online, Ground App, and GPS-based field mapping.
+   - Tools used included Collect Earth Online, Ground App, KoboToolbox, and GPS-based field mapping.

 2. Satellite Image Analysis
    - Used Planet monthly mosaics to interpret land cover in the cocoa-forest mosaic.